_ Home your visit our history museum collection restoration hangar educational activities museum news donations join us contacts & links

 ONCE-IN-A LIFETIME EXPERIENCE

-I Had once-in-a-lifetime experience of flying over Mt.
+I had once-in-a-lifetime experience of flying over Mt.
 St. Helens on Sunday morning, at 08:32 AM, May 18, 1980.
-I was in a T-33 with Capt Bob Crow, getting ferried to our detachment at Kingsley Field, Oregon, to pick up an F-106 that needed to return to McChord for maintenance work.
+I was in a T-33 with Capt Bob Crow, being ferried to our detachment at Kingsley Field, Oregon, to pick up an F-106 that needed to return to McChord for maintenance work.
 We had taken off from McChord around 8:00 that morning and proceeded south.
 About 30 minutes later, we were abeam Mt.
 St. Helens.

 As we looked at the mountain, we commented how picturesque it appeared.
-Although the mountain had periodically been spitting smoke or steam from its top for several months, that morning, it was very peaceful.
-Not a whiff of smoke anywhere.
+Although the mountain had periodically been spitting smoke or steam from its top for several months, that morning, it was very peaceful, not a whiff of smoke anywhere.
 As we watched, the top of the mountain began lifting off right in front of us.

 0827:00.0 0832:53.3